 Above all, 100% recycled PET bottles from the company have reduced CO2 emissions by approximately half compared to conventional bottles.
 For some products, the company has succeeded in reducing CO2 emissions by 32% in the overall product lifecycle, from manufacturing to refrigeration and sales.

 CALSPORIN probiotics (Bacillus subtilis strain C-3102) from Asahi Calpis Wellness Co., Ltd. regulate the intestinal flora of livestock.
 This product improves feed efficiency, increases livestock size, and also has other benefits.
-CALSPORIN can currently be sold in 45 countries worldwide, making it possible to save approximately 600,000 tons of mixed feed grains per year (soybeans, corn, flour etc.) used worldwide.
-This is estimated to be equivalent to the amount of grain collected from an area that is almost the same size as Tokyo.
+CALSPORIN is currently sold in more than 40 countries worldwide, making it possible to save approximately 660,000 tons of mixed feed grains per year (soybeans, corn, flour etc.) worldwide.
 The grain saved could be used as food for people, helping to solve the global food shortage problem.
-The use of CALSPORIN enables the productivity of livestock to be improved by using their inherent ability.
+According to the estimation by Asahi Calpis Wellness Co., Ltd., assuming that it is used worldwide for feed for livestock, it can produce food for 125 million people.
+The use of CALSPORIN enables the improved productivity of livestock and contributes to the environment.